mswjs/msw/README.md

 ### How does it work?

-Although Service Worker is a browser-specific API, this library allows to reuse the same mock definition to have API mocking in Node.js through augmenting native request issuing modules.
+Although Service Worker is a browser-specific API, this library allows reusing of the same mock definition to have API mocking in Node.js through augmenting native request issuing modules.

 ### How is it different?